 What it's about:

 The EU’s Renewable Energy Directive (RED) establishes renewable energy consumption targets that must be achieved by the bloc as a whole.
-RED III, the latest iteration, is the regulatory regime with the widest impact on the GO market.
+RED III, the latest iteration, is the regulatory regime with the widest impact on the renewable energy attribute certificate market.

 RED III and its associated European standard CEN-EN 16325 prescribe the format, content, time scale and validity of GOs, legitimising them further as a key instrument behind Europe’s renewable energy transition.
 They also put the EU on course for direct intervention in the GO market if future ‘imbalances’ are detected.